CULINARY PROGRAM GOALS/ACTIVITY FOCUS AREAS

-Real-Life Meal Preparation: Teen-chefs will hone their cooking skills in real-life real-time situations as they operate the kitchen as “their restaurant” for the session and are responsible for all aspects of daily meal preparations.
+Real-Life Meal Preparation: Participants hone their cooking skills in real-life real-time situations as they operate the kitchen as “their restaurant” for the session and are responsible for all aspects of daily meal preparations.
 Participants are assigned to work as crews, sharing rotating responsibilities for everything from meal planning, budget management, and prep cooking to table setting, service, and sanitation.

-Real-Life Leadership & Teamwork: Teen–chefs take turns acting as the Head Chef for their kitchen crew, and face the responsibilities and challenges of leadership in the kitchen.
-And while the leadership abilities of the chef play a pivotal role in dictating a kitchen’s success, equally important is how well the team functions - as teamwork is the backbone to any successful kitchen.
+Real-Life Leadership & Teamwork: Participants take turns acting as the Head Chef for their kitchen crew, and face the responsibilities and challenges of leadership in the kitchen.
+While the leadership abilities of the chef play a pivotal role in dictating a kitchen’s success, equally important is how well the team functions – as teamwork is the backbone to any successful kitchen.
 Working in a kitchen requires constant face-to-face personal interactions, where knowing how to get along with others, cooperation, how to develop relationships and work closely with others is critical to the success of the team.

 Teamwork = Critical 21st Century Skills: Teambuilding and working together as a team teaches campers how to develop relationships, how to work together, and problem solving skills – which are skills not only key to success in a kitchen but also to success in life.
 Success in a kitchen depends on how well the entire team works together.
 At Chef Camp we utilize intentional teambuilding, and each camper participates in facilitated teambuilding activities throughout their stay.
 The small group “team” (and teambuilding) is an integral part of the camp program AND the camp culture.
 While at camp, each camper has opportunities to learn and practice behaviors that are designed to increase their ability to build relationships with others.